vivid-inc/ash-ra-template/README.md

 - Accept an optional map of bindings/definitions that are made available for symbol resolution during render.
 - Round out the tests.
 Particularly, convert some existing templates, and demonstrate iterative table generation.
 - Declare version 1.0.0 once the community deems the codebase feature-complete, reliable, and properly documented.
-- Try tokenizing the input stream by hand into a vector of strings to be matched with match.
-This will simplify the FSM.
 - Fast parsing.
+- Fast test feedback.
 - Mention design goals: Composable; Use `render` wherever you like.
 No parens are assumed; keep code whole for use with copy & paste, machine processing.
+- Minimal restrictions.
+Java 1.8 class files (Popular, long-term).
+Stable Clojure 1.9.0 (Compatibile with clojure.alpha.tools.deps and doesn't cause another App to appear in the macOS doc when run.)
 - Lein and Boot tasks, to assist with adoption.
-- Minimal restrictions.
-Java 1.8 class files, older & stable Clojure.
 - Look at https://github.com/adzerk-oss/zerkdown and https://github.com/adzerk-oss/boot-template